 - 1. The purpose of a pre-application meeting is to provide an opportunity for the applicant to meet with City staff to learn about the submittal requirements, procedures, and standards applicable to a particular development application. - 2.
-The pre-application meeting also provides an opportunity for City staff to become familiar with the proposed project and offer preliminary comments about the scope of the proposed development, as it relates to the standards in this Ordinance. - 3.
-The Pre-Application Meeting is not always required but is encouraged.
-Refer to Table 1.2.1 Summary of Development Review Procedures.
+The pre-application meeting also provides an opportunity for City staff to become familiar with the proposed project and offer preliminary comments about the scope of the proposed development, as it relates to the standards in this Ordinance.

-B. Applications.
+3. The Pre-Application Meeting is not always required but is encouraged.
+Refer to Table 1.3.1 Summary of Development Review Procedures.

-- Development applications reviewed under this Ordinance shall be submitted by the landowner, contract purchaser, agent, or other person having a recognized property interest in the land on which development is proposed. - 2.
-City staff shall establish application content and forms, which shall be maintained by the Director.
-The Director may change requirements for
+C. Applications.

-- submission of required information when, in the Director's opinion, such information is otherwise available or is not necessary to review the application. - 3.
+- Development applications reviewed under this Ordinance shall be submitted by the landowner, contract purchaser, agent, or other person having a recognized property interest in the land on which development is proposed. - City staff shall establish application content and forms, which shall be maintained by the Director.
+The Director may change requirements for submission of required information when, in the Director's opinion, such information is otherwise available or is not necessary to review the application. - 3.
 The CC shall establish application fees, which shall be identified in the City's adopted fee schedule and may amend and update those fees as necessary. - 4.
 No application shall be considered for review until it is deemed complete.
 If the application is incomplete, the Director shall notify the applicant of their deficiencies.
 A complete application shall: - a.
 Contain all information and materials as required in the application form as designated by City staff; - b.
 Provide the number of copies required per the application; - c.
 Be signed by the person with the authority to file the application; - d.
 Be legible and printed to scale; - e.
-Include information in sufficient detail to evaluate whether or not the application complies with the applicable review standards in this Ordinance; and - f.
-Include the required fee for the particular type of application.
-If the application is incomplete, the Director shall notify the applicant of the deficiencies.
+Include information in sufficient detail to evaluate whether or not the application complies with the applicable review standards in this Ordinance; and - Include the required fee for the particular type of application.
+If the application is incomplete, the Director shall notify the applicant of the deficiencies. - 5.
+An application shall be considered withdrawn after 6 months of inactivity, unless granted an extension by the Director.
+The Director may approve an extension of no more than 6 months.

-C. Staff Review of Applications.
+D. Staff Review of Applications.